Patricia Roush, AuD

 Teresa H. Caraway, PhD, CCC-SLP, LSLS Cert.
 AVT, CEO of Hearing First, an educational endeavor of the Oberkotter Foundation, supports families and professionals on the Listening and Spoken Language (LSL) journey through Awareness, Education and Community.
 With more than 30 years experience in Auditory-Verbal practice, consulting, and presenting, Dr. Caraway served as the Founding President of the AG Bell Academy for Listening and Spoken Language and Co-Founder and Executive Co-Director of Hearts for Hearing.
 She served on the Board of Auditory-Verbal International and was a founding board member of the American Cochlear Implant Alliance.

-Financial Disclosure: Teresa Caraway is employed by Hearing First.
+Disclosure: Financial - Teresa Caraway is employed by Hearing First.
+She has no significant Non-FInancial relationships to disclose.

 Lyn Robertson, PhD